Shin-1980/GenAIxThreeJS/README.md

 npm run dev
 </code></pre>

 Finally, open a web browser, and enter http://localhost:5173/ to an address bar, which results in opening the website displaying a rotating red cube.
+It's time to begin entering commands!

 <p align="left">
   <img src="README.assets/website.png" width=50%/>